Alexzihaohu/2021s1final/ccc.md

 - MongoDB software routers (MongoS) must be embedded in application servers, while any HTTP client can connect to CouchDB
 - Losing two nodes out of three in the CouchDB architecture shown, means losing access to between one/quarter and half the data, depending on the nodes that fail
 - Depending on the cluster configuration parameters and the nature (primary or secondary) of the lost nodes, losing two nodes in the MongoDB example may imply losing write access to half the data (although there are ten nodes in the cluster instead of three), and possibly read access too, These differences are rooted in different approaches to an unsolvable problem, a problem defined by Brewer’s CAP Theorem
-- While CouchDB uses MVCC, MongoDB uses a mix of two-phase commit (for replicating data from primary to secondary nodes) and Paxos-like (to elect a primary node in a replica-set)
+- While CouchDB uses MVCC, MongoDB uses a mix of two-phase commit (for replicating data from primary to secondary nodes) and Paxos-like (to elect a primary node in a replica-set) CouchDB选择保证availability和partition tolerance
 - A network partition may segregate a primary into a partition with a minority of nodes.
 When the primary detects that it can only see a minority of nodes in the replica set, the primary steps down as primary and becomes a secondary.
 Independently, a member in the partition that can communicate with a majority of the nodes (including itself) holds an election to become the new primary.
 - The different choices of strategies explains the different cluster architectures of these two DBMSs